 The Evolution of Classic Internet Trolls

 by Michael Nuccitelli, Psy.D.
+(2016)

 Internet Troll Definition

-The motivations for an Internet Troll’s provocative, and often times, bizarre behaviors are many.
-Despite the variations in modus operandi, the majority of trolls seek attention, recognition, stimulation pseudo-notoriety and retribution for some unknown perceived injustice.
+The motivations for an internet troll’s provocative, and often, bizarre behaviors are many.
+Despite the variations in modus operandi, most trolls seek attention, recognition, stimulation pseudo-notoriety and retribution for some unknown perceived injustice.
 It is commonly believed that the “Veil of Anonymity” afforded to every online user inspires some to engage in egregious behaviors.
 Those who have begun to investigate the etiology of the troll suggest that the a

 Don’t Feed the Trolls?

 To those who have a loved one that has been targeted, it is vital to be supportive and empathetic.
 I cannot emphasize enough the sense of isolation and fear many targets experience.
 The psychological impact can be severe.
 Not all, but some online users who have been attacked have little support from loved ones, law enforcement, the court system and legal professionals.
 At this time in history, there are no laws or professional organizations available to assist those who have been cyber attacked.
-Social networking sites have basic guidelines and procedures on how to address trolls, but provide little to no support.
+Social networking sites have basic guidelines and procedures on how to address trolls but provide little to no support.

 Michael Nuccitelli, Psy.D.